Inventory Velocity & Cashflow Simulator

 Understanding Inventory Velocity

-The Bottleneck Question: Your business is limited by one of three things: (1) cash available to buy inventory, (2) time to source/list/ship, or (3) sell-through speed.
-Knowing which constraint matters most tells you where to focus improvement efforts.
+The Bottleneck Question: Your business is usually limited by cash, available time, or sell-through speed.
+Knowing which constraint is tightest tells you whether to source more, list faster, discount stale inventory, or pause buying.

 Common Questions